Constituents of Congressman Ryan Costello blocked on Facebook or barred from attending town halls because of their criticism of the congressman

-The letter explains that the First Amendment prohibits public officials from cutting off their constituents’ access to forums for speech based on the constituents’ viewpoints.
-It demands that the congressman unblock everyone and restore everyone’s access to his public events by March 19, 2018, or risk litigation.
+The letter explained that the First Amendment prohibits public officials from cutting off their constituents’ access to forums for speech based on the constituents’ viewpoints.
+It demanded that the congressman unblock everyone and restore everyone’s access to his public events by March 19, 2018, or risk litigation.

 On March 19, 2018, Congressman Costello agreed to unblock the constituents named in the letter and others from his official Facebook page.
 In follow-up conversations, the congressman’s staff confirmed that they had blacklisted two of the constituents named in the letter from attending a January 2018 town hall meeting.
 The ACLU responded by warning Costello that prohibiting their attendance at future events based on their views would lead to a lawsuit.